 Gloomhaven Mindthief Guide Detailed

-This detailed section explains the why behind each of the Mindthief card and other decisions and also explains some potential alternatives to the summary section for advanced players or specific party dynamics.
+This detailed section explains the why behind each of the Mindthief decisions and also explains some potential alternatives to the summary section for advanced players or specific party dynamics.
 The Mindthief has a number of clear decisions for most level up choices although one or two can easily go either way based on playstyle.
 In addition to this there are some great sideboard cards in the Mindthief’s arsenal that you’ll want to swap in from time to time depending on the scenario you are facing or as your own party evolves with retirements overtime.
 While making these decisions keep in mind that while the Mindthief has a range of summons and augments that offer various things your power is driven by one particular augment (The Mind’s Weakness) and summons (particularly melee ones) are a weak mechanic in Gloomhaven so these actions are best avoided although we take some cards with these due to their strong other actions.
 Instead as a Mindthief your focus should be on damage, crowd control, personal utility like invisibility and movement which will give you all the tools you need to be an effective party member.
 Given our non loss cards are already quite powerful and the smaller hand size of the Mindthief you’ll generally want to avoid building heavily around loss cards as well.

 Mindthief Cards Detailed

 The Mindthief cards below are in order of unlock with discussion of what makes each card strong or weak with considerations related to party or playstyle to factor in your personal Gloomhaven circumstances.